JetBrains/guide/site/java/tutorials/working-with-the-terminal/terminal-locations-from-cmd-window/index.md

 title: Terminal locations from the command window
 topics: []
 author: hs
-subtitle: You can open a location from the project window in the terminal window
+subtitle: You can open a location from the project window in the terminal window.
 thumbnail: ./thumbnail.png
 video: "https://youtu.be/tlEkrWU0d1M?start=249"
 ---